 I’ve got a piece of writing in issue number 2.
 Find it in the deeply nostalgic and personal section called, “Our Grandmas, Ourselves.”
 Also, the print magazine is gorgeous and well-produced and you should definitely order a copy while they’re available.

 I’m writing a series of posts over at the FIGMENT Oakland blog!
-See the original post over there.
+This post is a quick look at 5 fantastic resources for artists in the Bay Area.
+You can read it below, or check out the original post over here.

 San Francisco is known around the world for its quirky, colorful aesthetic and rich history.
 Just across the East Bay, Oakland is also bursting with creativity, with one of the highest concentrations of artists in the United States!
 If you’re an artist looking for places to show your work in the East Bay area, here are some 5 great resources that you should definitely have on your radar.